wasmerio/wasmer-python/README.md

 Note the `ExportKind` and `ImportKind` enumerations.
 They are precisely [`IntEnum`](https://docs.python.org/3/library/enum.html#enum.IntEnum).

-`Module.exports` always returns a list of dictionnaries with the `kind` and `name` pairs. `Module.imports` always returns a list of dictionnaries with at least the `namespace` and `name` pairs.
+`Module.exports` always returns a list of dictionaries with the `kind` and `name` pairs. `Module.imports` always returns a list of dictionaries with at least the `namespace` and `name` pairs.
 Some specific pairs exist, see the following table.

 | `ExportKind`/`ImportKind` variants | Meaning | Specific pairs for `imports` |